 Like any city in the UK, there is plenty to see, do and eat but unlike most cities Liverpool does this with a style, and a skyline that I think leaves it completely unrivalled.
 In fact, I think the skyline view from The Mersey rivals even that of New York City, but more on that later.

-Whilst there are a handful of free and paid for walking tours (especially for those that want to know more about Beatle-mania), and our favourite walking tour company Sandemans offers a highly regarded free tour, the timings didn’t work out this time so we decided to explore on our own.
+Whilst there are a handful of free and paid for walking tours which are perfect for a weekend break in Liverpool (especially for those that want to know more about Beatle-mania), and our favourite walking tour company Sandemans offers a highly regarded free tour, the timings didn’t work out this time so we decided to explore on our own.
+Here’s what to do in Liverpool on your weekend jaunt!

 The Liverpool Docks

-Quite frankly I believe the Liverpool Docks to be one of the most outstanding areas of beauty in the UK.
+Quite frankly I believe the Liverpool Docks to be one of the most outstanding areas of beauty in the UK, and they are one of the top Liverpool attractions.
 Sure, it isn’t a nature park but the incredible architecture, views across the the River Mersey, excellent museums and galleries rivalling the capital and a cheeky visit from The Beatles (yes, you’ll find a statue dedicated to them here) gives it a status beyond the North West.
 This area has undergone a huge regeneration in recent years, from its decline as a working dock, and the Pier Head and Albert Dock area specifically is one I’d recommend you spend some time in.

-Things to look out for on your visit include:
+Things to look out for on your visit to Liverpool include:

 - The Three Graces of Liverpool – Royal Liver Building, The Cunard Building and the Port of Liverpool Building which define one of the most beautiful skylines in Europe.